The Trustworthy Artificial Intelligence Lab, at Ontario Tech University, is the research lab led by Canada Research Chair, Peter Lewis.

 Embedding AI in society presents a complex mix of technical and social challenges, not the least of which is: as more decisions are delegated to AI systems that we cannot fully verify, understand, or control, when do people trust them?

 Our approach is to work towards empowering people to make good trust decisions about intelligent machines of different sorts, in different contexts.
-How can we conceive of and build intelligent machines that people find worthy of trust, and that are transparent about why?
+How can we conceive of and build intelligent machines that people find justifiably worthy of their trust?